 - stage management.

-Typically you'll need good passes at GCSE and the required amount of UCAS points.
+You'll usually need good passes at GCSE and a set number of UCAS points.
 Many courses ask for an A-level in music, or alternatively Associated Board of the Royal Schools of Music (ABRSM) Grade 5 in Music Theory and Grade 8 in Performance.
 Depending on the course you may also need to demonstrate performance skills.
-However, entry requirements differ depending on the programme and institution so you'll need to do your research before applying.
+Entry requirements vary so always check with your selected university.

-Music graduates also have a variety of postgraduate options to choose from, both taught and research based.
-For example, you can study for a Masters in:
+Meanwhile, there are a variety of postgraduate options to choose from, with taught and research-based options available.
+You can study for a Masters in:

 - composition of music for film and television